-Recently I was selected to be a part of the Invisible Borders Trans-African Photography Project, which involved photographers, visual artists and film makers.
-Every year this collective welcomes new participants who travel through five to six countries in Africa all together in a van with the aim of telling African stories (by Africans) and building inter-relationships amongst participating artists and artists in countries visited.
-This year we travelled from Nigeria through Cameroon and Gabon before heading back to Lagos, Nigeria.
-The image above is one of the photographs I took in the process of passing through the muddy border village of Ejumoyock.
+Recently, I was selected to participate in the “Invisible Borders Trans-African Photography Project,” which involved photographers, visual artists, and filmmakers.
+Every year, this collective welcomes new participants who travel through five to six countries in Africa all together in a van to tell African stories (by Africans) and build inter-relationships amongst participating artists and artists in countries visited.
+We traveled from Nigeria through Cameroon and Gabon this year before returning to Lagos, Nigeria.
+The featured image is one of the photographs I took while passing through the muddy border village of Ejumoyock.
 It shows local villagers trying to pull out our van at Ejumoyock on our first night in the rain forests of Cameroon.
-I particularly like this photograph because it reminds me of the first of four nights we spent here trying to pull our van across roughly ten kilometres of severely muddy forest pathways.
-It was a tough experience for me; we slept in the van for five days and engaged only with the nearby village boys and the forest ants who kept us company through the night in the cold forest.
-These boys had just found a new job of helping stuck vehicles out of the forest.
-Due to land issues between the Nigerian and Cameroonian governments, the road which connects the south of Nigeria to the west of Cameroon has been left unattended to for years.
-The contract had just been awarded to a Chinese construction company which just recently began working on the road.
-The scene is one I would never forget in a hurry.
+I particularly like this photograph because it reminds me of the first four nights we spent here trying to pull our van across roughly ten kilometers of severely muddy forest pathways.
+It was a challenging experience for me; we slept in the truck for five days and engaged only with the nearby village boys and the forest ants who kept us company through the night in the cold forest.
+These boys had just found a job helping stuck vehicles out of the woods.
+Due to land issues between the Nigerian and Cameroonian governments, the road that connects the south of Nigeria to the west of Cameroon has been left unattended for years.
+The contract had just been awarded to a Chinese construction company recently working on the road.
+The scene is one I will never forget in a hurry.

-The following image is one I really love from the series Nigerians in Libreville, a documentary I did in Gabon which explores the paradoxical stories of Africans living on African soil, but in countries other than their respective native countries.
+The following image is one I love from the series “Nigerians in Libreville,” a documentary I did in Gabon, which explores the paradoxical stories of Africans living on African soil but in countries other than their respective native countries.
 There have been reported incidents of xenophobic discrimination and socio-political nightmare.
-A number of Nigerians who fled Nigeria during the Biafran war are now resident in Gabon.
-There are also others who arrived travelling through a deadly sea in search of a promised greener pasture.
-Most would agree that the economy of Gabon is far better than Nigeria while some, entrapped in circumstances far beyond their control, feel there is no place like home.
-Their stories recount their experiences; the dangers of migrating through the sea, challenges of starting a new life in a francophone country, a frictional relationship with the authorities, and the threatening fear of returning back to their homeland as empty as when they came.
+Several Nigerians who fled Nigeria during the Biafran war now reside in Gabon.
+Others arrived, traveling through a deadly sea for a promised greener pasture.
+Most would agree that the economy of Gabon is far better than Nigeria, while some, entrapped in circumstances far beyond their control, feel there is no place like home.
+Their stories recount their experiences: the dangers of migrating through the sea, the challenges of starting a new life in a Francophone country, a frictional relationship with the authorities, and the threatening fear of returning to their homeland as empty as when they came.

-French language proved a painful barrier as I tried to ask the girl some questions and have some small talk.
+The French language proved a painful barrier as I tried to ask the girl some questions and have some small talk.
 She didn’t understand English either, I thought.
 She walked away.
 I now focused on the beautiful scenery.
 I am proud to be an African, living in a place called Africa.